Last updated on June 27th, 2019 at 11:36 am.

 This is a real problem to which there is no easy solution.
 In lieu of that, I’d like to offer a suggestion or two.

-You know what’s easier than chipping away at expenses, though?
+You know what’s easier than keeping a frugal budget?
 Increasing your income.
-Now, before you scoff and then proclaim “That’s easy for you to say,” bear with me for a moment here.
+Now, before you scoff and proclaim “that’s easy for you to say,” bear with me for a moment.

 $5,000 is an arbitrary number, but let’s continue to work with it.
 After all, while some of us might be able to trim that much in order to save adequately, I would venture a guess that some can’t.
 In fact, I would bet that many don’t have this option.